 Ubi’s surprise launch day hit is still as terrifying as it was back in 2012.
 London has been hit by the zombie virus and you’re one of the few survivors out there who hasn’t turned into a brain hungry staggering fiend.
-It’s not like zombies haven’t been done to, well, death but ZombiU manages to crank up the tension in a number of ways.
+It’s not like zombies haven’t been done to death (or undeath), but ZombiU manages to crank up the tension in a number of ways.
 It’s permadeath for one thing.
 Send your intrepid survivor out into London town and die and you’ll restart as another person entirely, complete with backstory.
 All that’s left of your previous character is a shambling corpse and one that you’ll probably have to kill if you want your precious rucksack of stuff back.

 ZombiU is brutal and nasty.
-Survival is difficult, weapons are scarce, but a lot of the fear stems from some terrifyingly inventive uses of the gamepad.
-While you’re rummaging around in your rucksack for loot, you’re prime zombie munching fodder so every gaze into your inventory is a serious risk.
-Looting enemies and sniping is all done through the gamepad too so it all genuinely feels designed for the console instead of shoe horned in.
+Survival is difficult, weapons are scarce, but a lot of the fear stems from some terrifyingly inventive uses of the GamePad.
+While you’re rummaging around in your rucksack for loot, you’re prime zombie munching fodder, so every gaze into your inventory is a serious risk.
+Looting enemies and sniping is all done through the GamePad too so it all genuinely feels designed for the console instead of shoe horned in.
 Officially the scariest game on Wii U.

 22. Deus Ex: Human Revolution Director's Cut